palkan/action_policy/docs/authorization_context.md

 end
 ```

-**NOTE:** the explictly provided context is merged with the implicit one (i.e. you can specify
+**NOTE:** the explicitly provided context is merged with the implicit one (i.e. you can specify
 only the keys you want to override).